n4sm/AD_1DA/README.md

 ./build.sh
 ```

-Next, you have severals binaries :
+Next, you have severals binaries:

 **main   :    which is the main binary ( type ./main -h )**